oursiberia/ssmenv/README.md

 1. A signed and annotated git tag is created for the new version.
 The tag comment should include the changes from `CHANGELOG.md` from all packages.

+An example of how this could work from the command line is given below:

     # Update package version
     export SSMENV_NEXT_VERSION=1.2.3
     for p in `ls packages`; do